-It will be the first birthday she celebrates as a widow without her beloved husband, Prince Phillip, who was laid to rest on Saturday.
+It will be the first birthday she celebrates as a widow without her beloved husband, Prince Phillip, who would have turned 100 this year.

 Every year, the nation is left wondering why the Queen has two birthdays and which one is her real one.

 So, we're clearing this up once and for all.

 The Queen's actual birthday is in April.
 She was born on 21st April 1926 in Mayfair, London, as the first child of the Duke and Duchess of York.

 She first met Prince Philip in 1934 at the age of eight.
 They were attending the wedding of Princess Marina of Greece and Denmark to Prince George, Duke of Kent.
 The then Princess Elizabeth got engaged to Prince Philip in July 1947, at the age of 21.

 According to the official Royal family website, the Queen usually celebrates her actual birthday privately.

 In normal times, there would be gun salutes across central London at midday to mark the occasion: a 41-gun salute in Hyde Park, a 21-gun salute in Windsor Great Park and a 62-gun salute at the Tower of London.

 In 2016, Her Majesty celebrated her 90th Birthday with a walkabout outside of Windsor Castle to meet some of her well-wishers.

 But with Coronavirus restrictions on public gatherings, it's likely this year's celebrations will be scaled back to prevent crowds forming.